 The Air Ministry (AM) Anglepoise Lamp (5C/1079)

-This style of Ministry of Defence (MOD) lamp was used in several different types of British aircraft during the WW2 and post-WW2 eras.
+This style of lamp was used in several different types of British aircraft during the WW2 and post-WW2 eras.
 Its primary use was as a Navigator’s workstation lamp.
-The voltage rating varied according to the aircraft, but a typical value was 24v DC.
+The power supply rating varied according to the aircraft, but a typical value was 24v DC.

 Diverse names for these lamps include Air Ministry, Herbert Terry, Anglepoise and Chart Board.
-The official identification of this aircraft lamp was 5C/1079 - with 5C being an Air Ministry code for electrical equipment.
+The official identification of this aircraft lamp was 5C/1079 - with 5C being an AM code for electrical items.

 The range of applications was wide and encompassed aircraft like the Wellington bomber and Varsity trainer.
 But the most widespread use was in the Lancaster.

 The portfolio of Midlands-based engineering company Herbert Terry & Sons included the established Anglepoise brand.
 The domestic and commercial use of Anglepoise lamps was widespread – and indeed it still is today.

 The basic design was adapted to make